wfjm/w11/doc/w11a_os_guide.md

       allows up to 12M Baud
     - on Nexys3 with a `FT232R`, allows up to 2M Baud
     - for all FTDI USB-UART it is essential to set them to `low latency` mode.
-      That was default for linux kernels 2.6.32 to 4.4.52.
+      That was default for Linux kernels 2.6.32 to 4.4.52.
 Since about March 2017 one gets kernels with 16 ms default latency again, thanks to [kernel patch 9589541](https://patchwork.kernel.org/patch/9589541/).
       **For newer systems it is essential to install a udev rule** which